News Item Texts: Function, Structure, Features, and Exercises

 2. These sentences refer to news text 2.

-1. The text talks about a warning of potential extreme weather in Indonesia.
+1. The text mainly talks about a warning of potential extreme weather in Indonesia.

 2. The public is expected to prevent the possible impact of hydrometeorological disasters.